 Undergraduates who complete the fall or spring terms with a 3.6 GPA or higher are named to the Dean's List, provided they have completed at least three courses (nine or more points) for a letter grade.
 Disciplinary probation, as well as marks of W, INC, AR, F, or D, disqualify a student from consideration.
-Students who have been found responsible by the Office of Student Conduct and Community Standards for a violation of academic integrity will not be eligible for the Dean's List during the term of the sanction.
-There is no Dean's List for the summer session.
+Students who have been found responsible by the Office of Student Conduct and Community Standards for a violation of academic integrity are not eligible for the Dean's List during the term of the sanction.
+There is no Dean's List for the summer term.

 The Honor Society of the School of General Studies was formed to celebrate exceptional GS undergraduates committed to intellectual discovery and academic excellence.
 The only group of its kind at the University, the Honor Society provides a unique opportunity for students to interact with other members, faculty associates, and alumni at events during the year.
 Criteria for membership include a GPA of at least 3.8, a minimum of 30 completed Columbia points, and a minimum of 60 total completed points.
 Students may not apply for membership.
-A ceremony of induction is held once or twice each academic year, and members continue to be part of the Society after graduation.
+A ceremony of induction is held each semester, and members continue to be part of the Society after graduation.

 The designations cum laude, magna cum laude, and summa cum laude are academic honors determined by an undergraduate student's cumulative GPA at the time of graduation based on coursework completed exclusively at Columbia University once a student has matriculated within the School of General Studies.
 To be eligible for school honors, a student must have completed at least 64 points of coursework at General Studies.
 For cum laude, a student must have a minimum cumulative GPA of 3.5; for magna cum laude, a minimum of 3.67; for summa cum laude, a minimum of 3.9 is required.
 The honor is noted on a student's diploma and transcript.